esper-io/dev-docs/docs/home/console.md

 ### Compliance Policy Tab

 You can change the Compliance Policy applied to a device.
 This can only be done on an online device.
 To install a new Compliance Policy on the device, first select the policy from the dropdown menu.
 You need to first create a Compliance Policy to have it available in the dropdown.
-You’ll find more information on compliance policies in the [Compliance Policy section].
+You’ll find more information on compliance policies in the [Compliance Policy section](./console.md#compliance-policy-tab).

 ![Reboot](./assets/NewConsole/DeviceCompPolicy.png)